andrymas/VideoSwiper/README.md

 # 🎞️ VideoSwiper

-**VideoSwiper** is a Flutter desktop application that helps you preview and review video files using automatically generated thumbnail collages.
+**VideoSwiper** is a Flutter desktop application that helps you preview and review video and image files using automatically generated thumbnail collages.
-Ideal for quickly scanning through large video folders and deciding which files to keep or delete.
+Ideal for quickly scanning through large media folders and deciding which files to keep or delete.

 ![Video](video.gif)